 Word sense postediting

-The process also leads to merging word senses or splitting senses as necessary.
+The process also involves merging or splitting word senses as necessary.

-The postedited word sense information is then fed back to the source corpus and used for generating the remaining entry components, e.g. examples, which are identified taking word senses into account.
+The postedited word sense information is then fed back to the source corpus and used for generating the remaining entry components, e.g. example sentences, which are identified taking word senses into account.

 Image on the right: Word sense postediting interface.
 Automatically suggested word senses of the English word bat.
 Normally, a higher number of collocations is presented to the editor for each sense.
 This is only an example.